 |

-Some people may run into problems
+Some people may run into

-hard to prove there exist no answers.
+answers, they work hard to prove there exist no answers.
 Henri

 Poincaré is the case in point.
 He